Adjoint methods for static Hamilton-Jacobi equations: Introduction

 by looking at the regularized problem

-\h This problem is of the first type because the regularized equation contains $u^{\epsilon}$.
-We have the general theme to deal with such problem like this by introduce the so-called fake parabolic adjoint equation as following:
+This problem is of the first type because the regularized equation contains zero order term $u^{\epsilon}$.
+We have the general theme to deal with such problem like this by introducing the so-called fake parabolic adjoint equation as following: